-Our current client-side implementation displays render(def(σ)) in a tooltip overlay at the cursor position.
+Our current client-side implementation displays render $(def(\sigma))$ in a tooltip overlay at the cursor position.
 Alternatively, definition expansion is possible, which replaces the selected occurrence of a symbol with its definition and rerenders the formula.
 The original formula before definition expansion is kept as an maction alternative using the actiontype definition-expansion.
-In contrast to definition expansion, definition lookup can also be offered for more complex types of definitions such as the implicit and inductive definitions of OMDoc [Koh06, chapter 15.2].
+In contrast to definition expansion, which can only be offered for simple $(\sigma := \exp(x))$ or pattern-based $(f(x) := \exp(x))$ definitions, and for inductive definitions, if applied for a single step, definition lookup can even be offered for implicit definition.
+(See [Koh06, chapter 15.2] for definition types supported by OMDoc.)

 Fig. 3.
 Looking up a definition (left: selecting the action, right: the result); example taken from our lecture notes; cf. Sect.
-4
+4.